Residential Conveyancing

 • Deal with application for registration at Land Registry

-How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
-The average process takes between 6-12 weeks.
 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are a first time buyer, purchasing a new build property with a mortgage in principle, it could 12-18 weeks.
-However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3 and 6 months.
-In such, a situation additional charges would apply.
+For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle, it could take longer.
+If you are buying a leasehold property that requires an extension of the lease, this can take significantly longer.
+In such a situation, additional charges would apply.

-• this is a standard transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction
+• This is a standard transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction.

-• this is the assignment of an existing lease and is not the grant of a new lease
+• This is the assignment of an existing lease and is not the grant of a new lease.

-• the transaction is concluded in a timely manner and no unforeseen complication arise
+• The transaction is concluded in a timely manner and no unforeseen complication arise.

-• all parties to the transaction are co-operative and there is no unreasonable delay from third parties providing documentation
+• All parties to the transaction are co-operative and there is no unreasonable delay from third parties providing documentation.

-• no indemnity policies are required.
+• No indemnity policies are required.
 Additional disbursements may apply if indemnity policies are required.

 Related Legal Advisors